Mancala games are often won with the smallest margin. One extra stone in your mancala can make the difference to win or to lose.

 Set up baits

-Hoarding is placing several pebbles in one hole and having it act as a little store.
-This serves two possible purposes: it keeps more pebbles on your side so that when the game ends, you get to capture all those pebbles.
+Hoarding is placing several pebbles in one hole and having it act like a little store.
+This serves two possible purposes: it keeps more stones on your side so that when the game ends, you get to capture all those stones.
 It also limits the number of pebbles your opponent has to work with.